Hugh Bourne: Bourne's organisational ability and the growth of Primitive Methodism

 Missions, often accompanied by Camp Meetings, were disproportionately successful in working-class mining and agricultural communities.
 Each circuit planned and carried out its own missionary work separately until 1825, when the Conference appointed the General Missionary Committee to centralise guidance.
 By 1842 membership had increased to almost 80,000 with 500 travelling preachers and more than 1,200 chapels.

+Beginning in 1803, Bourne kept a personal journal.
+Themes found in the extant volumes of his journal include preaching activities, remarks in support of teetotalism, Sunday schools, and Methodist politics.

 Bourne travelled and preached widely in England, Scotland, Ireland, Canada and the USA until his death in 1852.
 He was a man of exceptional energy and organisational abilities.
-Bourne also wrote the 'History of the Primitive Methodists' (1823), a variety of theological tracts on subjects from baptism to salvation, edited the Primitive Methodist hymn book, and was editor of the denominational magazine for two decades.
+Bourne also wrote the History of the Primitive Methodists (1823), a variety of theological tracts on subjects from baptism to salvation, edited the Primitive Methodist hymn book, and was editor of the denominational magazine for two decades.

 Whilst there were no essential doctrinal differences with the Wesleyans, Primitive Methodism was shaped by the experience of vilification shared by Bourne, Clowes, and others.
 Thus, whereas the Wesleyans concentrated a great deal of authority in the hands of their Ministers, the Primitive Methodists chose instead to trust the role of lay people.

-Another difference of emphasis between Hugh Bourne and some of the Wesleyans of his time was his desire to follow closely the teaching of John Wesley in the mid eighteenth century.
+Another difference of emphasis between Hugh Bourne and some of the Wesleyans of his time was his desire to follow closely the teaching of John Wesley in the mid-18th century.
 Weary with persecution, many Wesleyans, though true to the same doctrines, had toned down their preaching in an effort to court respectability.
 This was one of the factors behind the 1807 Methodist Conference's condemnation of Camp Meetings.
 The Minutes (widely quoted in Holliday Bickerstaffe Kendall and most histories of Primitive Methodism) say, "It is our judgment, that even supposing such meetings to be allowable in America, they are highly improper in England, and likely to be productive of considerable mischief; and we disclaim all connection with them."